-Dollar index inches up from 15-month low; euro pauses after rally
+FOREX-Dollar index inches up from 15-month low; euro pauses after rally

 The pound last changed hands at $1.3220.
 On Wednesday, it rose to $1.3250, its highest in nearly 11 months.

 The BoE looks set to keep interest rates at a record low once again on Thursday, with investors looking for signs that, faced with Brexit, it is getting nearer to raising rates for the first time in a decade.
+(Reporting by Masayuki Kitano; Editing by Lisa Twaronite)